aaakashk/DAA/PCS-409/Week_5/README.md

 ### April, 06

-#### Count Sort
+#### Maximum Duplicate Elements

 1. Given an unsorted array of alphabets containing duplicate elements.
 Design an algorithm and implement it using a program to find which alphabet has maximum number of occurrences and print it.
-(Time Complexity = O(n))
+(Time Complexity = O(n)) (Hint: Use Count Sort)

     **Input Format:**</br>
     The first line contains number of test cases, T.</br>